babab/tuhinga/docs/index.rst

 .. code-block:: console

-   $ cat somedocument.tuh | tuh > somedocument.html  # passing a file
+   $ cat somedocument.tuh | tuh -i > somedocument.html  # piped from program
-   $ tuh > somedocument.html # typing a doc directly in the terminal
+   $ tuh -i > somedocument.html # typing a doc directly in the terminal

-The Tuhinga module itself has no external dependencies.
-The Tuhinga webREPL is distributed independently and requires bottle.
+The Tuhinga webREPL is distributed independently and requires bottle, which is not installed by default.

 Download and install
 --------------------

-Tuhinga itself has no external dependencies.
 If you have pip installed, you can just:

 .. code-block:: console